davidarchanjo/docker-typescript-sample-web-app/README.md

   console.log(`Application is listening at http://localhost:${port}`);
 });
 ```
 The application will start a server and listens on port 8080 for connections.
-And for requests to the root URL it will respond with "🚀 Hello World from TypeScript 🚀" as we will see next.
+And for any requests to the root URL it will respond with "🚀 Hello World from TypeScript 🚀" as we will see next.

 </br></br>